JAForbes/blog/posts/mithril-rewrite-streams.md

 - Remove unnecessary model calculations from redraw (logicless view)
 - Treat entire app as a series of transform streams reduced into a view

+Mike Action: "The only purpose of *any* code is to transform data"

+- Code is not anywhere near as important as the data
+- Code is just a tool to transform data.
+- Only write code that transforms the data in a meaningful way
+- In order to do that you need to understand the data

 CycleJS and the Elm Architecture
 --------------------------------